askariya/lost-cities-score-calculator/README.md

+This is a completely free + ad-free score calculator for the Lost Cities board game.
+Now available on Google Play: https://play.google.com/store/apps/details?id=com.askariya.lostcitiesscorecalculator&pcampaignid=web_share

-This is a score calculator for the Lost Cities board game.
-The APK can be found in the Releases section of the repository.
+Alternatively, the APK can be found in the Releases section of this repository.

 Screenshots below: